 So, who and what is she?

 In my experience she’s like any group of women, she’s a nurse, a doctor, a dentist, a hairdresser, a chef, a banker.
 The one thing she usually has in common with her expat friends, is that at some stage she sat down with her partner and had to make a practical choice on whether they were going to take “the job” overseas.
-In our case, I was 8 weeks pregnant when that conversation came.
+In our case, I was eight weeks pregnant when the conversation came.
 We did the math and it seemed impractical to turn the job down, the salary G was offered was the nearly the same as our two salaries in Australia, our worries of affordable child care and negotiating maternity leave arrangements would be non existent, it just seemed to make sense to go.

 G was an expat child, he was incredibly excited about hitting the road again, there was a piece of family nostalgia there for him and he was happy with the idea of showing a child the expat life, me, not so much.
-The plan was 2 years in Indonesia, save some money, enjoy the experience and come home.
+The plan was two years in Indonesia, save some money, enjoy the experience and come home.
 I didn’t resign from work, I took a leave of absence, 11 years later and I still haven’t been able to formally resign from that role.
 What do you think Freud would say about that?

 When we arrived in Jakarta and G went off to his first day at the office, I sat in our hotel room looking out over the grey city skyline, all logic and practicality disappeared from my mind.
 I quickly forgot our agreement.
 I wondered what on earth had possessed me to give up my career, friends and family to take on the role where my whole existence appeared to be being Mrs G. In fact, that’s what the staff at the hotel called me, Mrs G!
 As I wandered around the city I felt incredibly lonely.
 If I wasn’t working then who was I?
-I kept looking in the mirror at my 5 month pregnant body not really knowing who she was either.
+I kept looking in the mirror at my five month pregnant body not really knowing who she was either.

 After a couple of very quiet days the phone began to ring, British, American and Australian accents at the end of the line.
 “My husband mentioned there was a new Australian at the office and his wife was pregnant, do you have a doctor?
 I had a baby last year” a woman with a thick Scottish accent said.
 Someone invited me on a museum tour, someone else for a coffee “have you heard about ANZA?”.
 None of these women were the same, they were all from different parts of the world, all different ages but they had all been the woman in the hotel room, they had a pretty good idea on what was going through my mind.